Akhilam-Inc/australia_bank_integration/README.md

 1. Navigate to **Bank Integration Setting** in your ERPNext instance
 2. Configure your Airwallex API URL (e.g., `https://api.airwallex.com/api/v1`)
 3. Add your Airwallex clients with their credentials and bank accounts
+4. Configure transaction type filters (optional)
-4. Enable the integration and set up your sync schedule
+5. Enable the integration and set up your sync schedule
-5. Test authentication to verify connectivity
+6. Test authentication to verify connectivity

 For detailed setup instructions, see the [Configuration Guide](doc/02-configuration.md).